-No second bachelor's degree is conferred until the candidate has completed at least 24 semester hours-exclusive of credit by examination-in addition to the courses counted toward the first bachelor's degree.
+A second bachelor's degree will not be conferred until the candidate has completed at least 24 semester hours-exclusive of credit by examination-in addition to the courses counted toward the first bachelor's degree.
 A second bachelor's degree sought by a student who did not complete the core curriculum at a public Texas institution of higher education must include the Texas Tech University Health Sciences Center required core curriculum.

-Degree Requirements for Students Admitted to an Accelerated Program Graduation under a Particular Catalog
+Degree Requirements for Students Admitted to an Accelerated Program